Grappe501/arkansas-political-history/site/src/content/pages/misc/search-tagging-cross-linking-logic.md

 tags:
   - migration:uncategorized
 ---
 # Search, Tagging & Cross-Linking Logic
-Stand Up Arkansas — The People’s Political History
+Stand Up Arkansas - The People's Political History

 ## 1) Core principle
-Readers shouldn’t have to know where something lives to find it.
+Readers shouldn't have to know where something lives to find it.
-Search and linking must let someone start from: a person (“Brooks–Baxter War”) a concept (“preemption”) a place (“Phillips County”) a document (“Constitution of 1874”)
+Search and linking must let someone start from: a person ("Brooks-Baxter War") a concept ("preemption") a place ("Phillips County") a document ("Constitution of 1874")

- …and still arrive at the right material fast.
+ ...and still arrive at the right material fast.

 ## 2) Entity types (the things we can search and link)
-These are the canonical “nodes” of the system (even before the database):
+These are the canonical "nodes" of the system (even before the database):
 Constitution (1836, 1861, 1864, 1868, 1874, Amendment Era)
 Era
 Event
 Power Channel (Rules, Gatekeepers, Money, Courts, Geography, Narrative) Power Mechanism (preemption, disenfranchisement, etc.)
 Community (place-based or group-based)
-Institution (General Assembly, courts, agencies—prototype stubs) Source (documents, archives)
+Institution (General Assembly, courts, agencies-prototype stubs) Source (documents, archives)
 Claim (later: atomic assertions, source-linked)
-For the prototype, we’ll implement 1–6 as first-class, and leave 7–9 as stubs that still tag and link.
+For the prototype, we'll implement 1-6 as first-class, and leave 7-9 as stubs that still tag and link.

 ## 3) Required frontmatter (minimal but powerful)
 Every Markdown page gets frontmatter so the site can auto-index it.